org-formation/org-formation-cli/docs/cli-reference.md

 |<nobr>--stack-name</nobr> | 'validation' | The stack name used to deploy cloudformation resources (used in e.g. generated names for output)|
 |<nobr>--parameters</nobr> | none | parameters that need to be passed to the cloudformation template.|

+paramters can be passed in a similar fashion cloudformmation parameters are passed:
 ``> org-formation validate-stacks template.yml --stack-name my-stack --parameters ParameterKey=Param1,ParameterValue=Val1 ParameterKey=Param2,ParameterValue=Val2``

+or the somewhat more simple fashion:
+``> org-formation validate-stacks template.yml --stack-name my-stack --parameters Param1=Val1 Param2=Val2``

 ### ``org-formation print-stacks``